YipengHu/label-reg/README.md

 And, that's it for inference.

-Depending on the application, the predicted DDF can be used in many ways, such as a) warping the moving MR images given a real-time ultrasound image, 2) warping a binary image representing segmentation(s) on the moving MR image (such as a tumour), 3) transforming the real-time information (such as surgical instrument position) back to the MR image space or 4) transforming a MR-defined point cloud to ultrasound imaging coordinates (N.B. in this case an inverting of the predicted transformation may be required).
+Depending on the application, the predicted DDF can be used in several ways, such as a) warping the moving MR images given a real-time ultrasound image, 2) warping a binary image representing segmentation(s) on the moving MR image (such as a tumour), 3) transforming the real-time information (such as surgical instrument position) back to the MR image space or 4) transforming a MR-defined point cloud to ultrasound imaging coordinates (N.B. in this case an inverting of the predicted transformation may be required).
 This tutorial demonstrates a function using TensorFlow ([apps.py][app_file]) to warp MR images or MR-defined labels in batches on GPU:

 ```python
 warped_images = app.warp_volumes_by_ddf(reader_moving_image.get_data(), ddf)